code-monet/sim-gamer-kit/docs/fffsake/index.md

 Both engines have the following features:

-1. Incorrect rotation of effects (but also see [Indirect Input](../indirect_input/index.md))
+1. Fix incorrect rotation of effects on racing wheels (but see also:
+    [Indirect Input](../indirect_input/index.md))
-2. FFB commands issued faster than the device can handle them, usually leading to a drop in FPS in game when using a FFB device.
+2. "Slip" FFB commands when they are issued faster than the device can handle them, usually leading to a drop in FPS in game when using a FFB device.
+    1. On slower CPUs, the `forwarding` engine is currently better for this.
+With planned future optimizations, the `reducing` engine will always be the superior option for this feature.
 3. Setting gain for individual hardware effects (NOTE: targeted for a future release).